joaromera/haskell-workshop/README.md

 ## where

-The keyword `where` goes after the guards.
+The keyword `where` goes after the guards. _These are bindings, a syntactic construct, that lets you bind to variables at the end of a function and the whole function can see them, including its guards._

 ```haskell
 initials :: String -> String -> String